gitworkflows/meshplay/docs/pages/project/FAQ.md

 <details>
 <summary><h6>Question: Why is Meshplay Server only receiving MeshSync updates from one of my Kubernetes Clusters?</h6></summary>
 <p><strong>Answer:</strong> In order to receive MeshSync updates, Meshplay Server subscribes for updates Meshplay Broker.
-In other words, Meshplay Server connects to the `meshery-broker` service port in order to subscribe for streaming MeshSync updates.
+In other words, Meshplay Server connects to the `meshplay-broker` service port in order to subscribe for streaming MeshSync updates.
 By default, the Meshplay Broker service is deployed as type Kubernetes Service type <code>LoadBalancer</code>, which requires that your Kubernetes cluster provides an external IP address to the Meshplay Broker service, exposing it external to the Kubernetes cluster.</p>
 <p>If you're running Kubernetes in Docker Desktop, an external IP address of <code>localhost</code> is assigned.
 If you're running Minikube, and execute <code>minikube tunnel</code> to gain access to Meshplay Broker's service, you will find that both Meshplay Broker service endpoints (from two different clusters) are sharing the same <code>localhost:4222</code> address and port number.
 This port sharing causes conflict and Meshplay Server is only able to connect to one of the Meshplay Brokers.</p>

 <p>Few ways to solve this problem:</p>